OpenRailwayMap/OpenRailwayMap-CartoCSS/SETUP.md

 - Run `docker compose up db` to start the Postgres database.
 - Download a `*.osm.pbf` file with the OSM data.
 Run `docker compose up import` which will import the data, run the post-import database setup.
 This step also creates a file `.env` with environment variables that you can use to tune the import.
-- Run the Kosmtik to view the map style.
+- Run `docker compose up kosmtik` to start Kosmtik and view the map style.
+Edit the `command` argument in `docker-compose.yml` in order to render a different style (default `standard.mml`).

 Make changes to the OpenRailwayMap style or assets, and Kosmtik will auto-reload the changes.